vinmorel/Computer-Vision-Database-Maker/README.md

   <img src="/Results/Pred2.png">
  </p>

-You can see that the position of the four corners of the card is predicted quite accurately, and the model detects that there is a card on the image.
-You can have a look at [/Results](/Results) for more prediction results.
+You can see that the positions of the four corners of the card are predicted quite accurately, and the model detects that there is a card on the image.
+You can have a look at [/Results](/Results) for more test results.

 ## How it works